nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/edgefast_bluetooth_examples/central_ht/example_board_readme.md

 Embedded Artists 2EL module datasheet: https://www.embeddedartists.com/doc/ds/2EL_M2_Datasheet.pdf
 Embedded Artists 2LL module datasheet: https://www.embeddedartists.com/wp-content/uploads/2024/12/2LL_M2_Datasheet.pdf

-The hardware should be reworked according to the hardware rework guide for mimxrt700evk and Murata 1XK M.2 Adapter in document Hardware Rework Guide for EdgeFast BT PAL.

 Note:
 To ensure that the LITTLEFS flash region has been cleaned, all flash sectors need to be erased before downloading example code.